RichardKelley/dendron/docs/2_tutorial_implicit_seq.md

         return NodeStatus.SUCCESS
 ```

 Here you can see that I have explicitly written out the pre- and post-conditions for the blackboard state as a design aid.
-When ticked, a `GetTextInput` node gets a string input from the use, and writes it to the blackboard at whatever key is specified in the constructor.
+When ticked, a `GetTextInput` node gets a string input from the human, and writes it to the blackboard at whatever key is specified in the constructor.
 The node then updates the chat history that it is maintaining before returning `NodeStatus.SUCCESS`.

 ## Implicit Sequences for Behavior Tree Design